Updated for World Book Day, 3 March 2016

 A world away from Charlotte’s novel was M.O.
 Modus Operandi in Criminal Investigation and Detection, a pamphlet first published in 1913.
 Its author was Major Llewellyn William Atcherley (1871-1954), nephew of the above-mentioned David Francis Atcherley.
 Llewellyn was at the time Chief Constable of the West Riding of Yorkshire Constabulary, and his pioneering work set out a system for recording information on the methods used by criminals to commit crimes, and sharing that information between different police forces.
 His book was reprinted and later revised, and his system was adopted and enhanced by police forces in Britain, the USA and elsewhere.

-Finally, the Atcherley book list can be brought right up to date with the inclusion of Hitler’s Gay Traitor: The Story of Ernst Röhm, Chief of Staff of the S.A., written by Tony Atcherley and Mark Carey and published in 2007.
+Moving into the 21st century, Hitler’s Gay Traitor: The Story of Ernst Röhm, Chief of Staff of the S.A., written by Dr Tony Atcherley and Mark Carey, was published in 2007.
 The authors’ stated aim was to “deal with Röhm’s life as a whole” and “give a more rounded picture of him than appears in most accounts of Nazi history.”
+Sir Harold Atcherley also wrote about World War 2, but from a very different perspective.
+His War Diary, chronicling his experiences as a prisoner of war, was initially self published in 2004.
+In 2012 Sir Harold’s book was published and made available to a wider audience by Memoirs Publishing, under the title Prisoner of Japan.
+(For more on this see Moving Half the Mountain.)

 Chapter 2: Books written about Atcherleys